perrin-isir/xomx-tutorials/README.md

 Remark: the phase 1, about importation and basic preprocessing of the data, can be skipped.
-*Goal of the tutorial:*  use a recursive feature elimination method on RNA-seq data to identify gene biomarkers for the differential diagnosis of three types of kidney cancer
+*Goal of the tutorial:*  use a recursive feature elimination method on RNA-seq data to identify gene biomarkers for the differential diagnosis of three types of kidney cancer.

 - [xomx_pbmc.ipynb](https://colab.research.google.com/github/perrin-isir/xomx-tutorials/blob/main/tutorials/xomx_pbmc.ipynb)